-An operation of ADC is quite complicated also.
-A converter consists of an ADC chip, a reference source an analog multiplexer and a calibration reference source.
+Analog-to-digital converter consists of an ADC chip, a reference source, an analog multiplexer and a calibration reference source.
 There is used a delta-sigma ADC chip.
 A delta-sigma converter technology has some specific properties, which affects on operations of all devices.
 It is useful to observe these properties for good understanding of device operations.

 Delta-sigma converters provide very high resolution with low noise level, but they have low stability.
 There is used a calibration procedure in order to compensate this instability.
-An on-board micro-controller performs the calibration procedure in hidden way from an user, but this procedure consumes an extra time and leads to delays in measurements.
+An on-board micro-controller performs the calibration procedure in hidden way from a user, but this procedure consumes an extra time and leads to delays in measurements.

 Delta-sigma converters use very complicated digital signal processing and as a rule they cannot process any step change of input signal.
 If voltage is changing on significant value (or on unknown value) as it is in multi-channel measurements, first measured codes may not be authentic.
 To avoid errors due this effect the micro-controller discards unauthentic (or perhaps unauthentic) codes.
-This discarded codes are first 2-3 measured values in multi-channel mode.
+These discarded codes are first 4 measured values in multi-channel mode.

 The described peculiarities lead to two consequences.
 At first, if time of measurement is defined 20 ms, the micro-controller will send data into network (or write data into internal memory) with the same rate 20 ms in case of single-channel mode.
-In case of multi-channel measurements the micro-controller discards first three measured values after changing channel number.
-It means that actually data rate will be 80 ms. The second consequence is a result of calibration procedure.
-In digital oscilloscope mode processor performs the calibration procedure once, then it provides fast measurements for chosen channel.
+In case of multi-channel measurements the micro-controller discards first four measured values after changing channel number.
+It means that actually data rate will be 100 ms. The second consequence is a result of calibration procedure.
+In digital oscilloscope mode processor performs the calibration procedure once, and then it provides fast measurements for chosen channel.
 In multi-channel mode the calibration procedure is being performed each start of scanning (before processing first channel).
 This procedure leads to delay of measured data at 11-12 cycles (approximately 240ms for 20ms range).

-An user should keep in mind that ADC effectively rejects an interference with period equal to time of measurements or more in integer times.
+A user should keep in mind that ADC effectively rejects an interference with period equal to time of measurements or less in integer times.
 It is good practice to use ranges 20ms or more.
-A high frequency interference are rejected by ADC and passive circuitry.
+High frequency interference is rejected by ADC and passive circuitry.